clevelanda1/HackerNews/README.md

 The Hacker News website is a servicable platform where users interact with each other, typically through sourcing information or in the form of posing a formal question.
 A single posts non discriminant to the type of post will be ranked. `The basic algorithm divides points by a power of the time since a story was submitted.
 Comments in threads are ranked the same way.
 Other factors affecting rank include user flags, anti-abuse software, software which demotes overheated discussions, account or site weighting, and moderator action.` Given the system Hacker News uses to support its community, our analysis will be based off the part of the algorithm dealing with comments.

+## FAQs

+  Without further information being provided about the Hacker News website or how it functions in terms of how users interact with one another.
+Check out the [frequently asked questions](https://news.ycombinator.com/newsfaq.html) page for more details.

 ## Column Description

  Read carefully for a better understanding of the different items being explored in this assignment.